 In his January 2002 State of the Union message, President Bush named Iran as part of an "axis of evil" including Iraq and North Korea.
-However, the Administration enlisted Iran's diplomatic help in efforts to try to stabilize post-Taliban Afghanistan and post-Saddam Iraq.
-The Administration rebuffed a reported May 2003 Iranian overture transmitted by the Swiss Ambassador to Iran for an agreement on all major issues of mutual concern ("grand bargain" proposal).
-State Department officials disputed that the proposal was fully vetted within Iran's leadership.
+However, the Administration enlisted Iran's diplomatic help in efforts to try to stabilize post-Taliban Afghanistan and post-Saddam Iraq.17 The Administration rebuffed a reported May 2003 Iranian overture, transmitted by the Swiss Ambassador to Iran, for an agreement on all major issues of mutual concern ("grand bargain" proposal).18 State Department officials disputed that the proposal was fully vetted within Iran's leadership.
 The Administration aided victims of the December 2003 earthquake in Bam, Iran, including through U.S. military deliveries into Iran.
 As Iran's nuclear program advanced, the Administration worked with several European countries to persuade Iran to agree to limit its nuclear program.
-President Bush's January 20, 2005, second inaugural address and his January 31, 2006, State of the Union message stated that the United States would be a close ally of a "free and democratic" Iran-appearing to support regime change.
+President Bush's January 20, 2005, second inaugural address and his January 31, 2006, State of the Union message stated that the United States would be a close ally of a "free and democratic" Iran-phrasing that suggested support for regime change.19